 This is largely a plug-and-play device.
 Once the USB soundcard installs its driver, you don’t really need to do anything to get it to work on PC.
 On consoles you need to do even less (just plug it into the 3.5mm headphone jack of the controller).

 The headset’s more granular controls and additional features, like surround sound, are handled by Razer Synapse 3, the company’s universal (sort of) companion app.
 Synapse works well enough—the latest iteration of the app is better laid out than most gaming headset apps, but it’s still a little clunky.
 The software lets you customize your EQ and mic settings, and soon after launch it will include a suite of THX-tuned game profiles, to tailor your sound to games like Apex Legends, Valorant, and more (game profiles will launch August 6, 2020).
 These features are nice to have, but you also won’t be missing much if you skip Synapse, especially if you’re not interested in games that use surround sound.

-Gaming with the Razer BlackShark V2
+Is the Razer BlackShark V2 good for gaming?